Opa-Locka Police officer relieved of duty for alleged misconduct

 The police officer at the center of the investigation has been on the force for 15 years.

+Byron hopes the officer does not end up with a slap on the wrist from the investigation.

+“I would be most satisfied if he no longer worked for Opa-Locka,” he said.

-Police will not be releasing his name, but they said they were unaware of any previous complaints about him.
+Police will not be releasing the officer’s name, but they said they were unaware of any previous complaints about him.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.